Close

 Ensure all foreign documents are translated into English by certified translators and properly legalized.

-Step 3: Submit Application Through Authorized Channels
+Step 4: Submit Application Through Authorized Channels

 Submit your application via:

-• Authorized visa agents or travel agencies
+• Authorized visa agents appointed by Singapore overseas missions

 • Singapore overseas missions for certain nationalities

-Step 4: Pay Application Fees
+Step 5: Pay Application Fees

-Step 5: Track and Await Processing
+Step 6: Track and Await Processing

-Step 6: Collect Visa Decision
+Step 7: Collect Visa Decision and Prepare for Entry

 Common Pitfalls to Avoid